linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 31.03.2023 (announcement Cloud2Go)
+- 🎉🌥️🔙 Cloud2Go is back online!
+We are excited to announce that our cloud services are up and running again.
+Thank you for your patience and loyalty. #cloudservices #technology #onlinestorage

+### 31.03.2023 (announcement Cloud2Go)
 - 👨‍💻🔧🌥️ Working hard to fix the #Cloud2Go issue as quickly as possible!
 Stay tuned for updates. #techsupport #cloudcomputing

 ### 29.03.2023 (announcement)